wp-plugins/wp-conditional-captcha/readme.txt

 * *Conditional CAPTCHA* currently supports [Akismet](http://akismet.com) and [TypePad AntiSpam](http://antispam.typepad.com).
 You must have one of these plugins installed and active in order for this plugin to work.
 * PHP version 5 or greater

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).

-== Frequently Asked Questions ==

-You can find a list of FAQs [here](http://rayofsolaris.net/code/conditional-captcha-for-wordpress)
+Please check the [FAQs](http://rayofsolaris.net/code/conditional-captcha-for-wordpress#faq) for common issues.

 == Changelog ==